File Controller

 • Use the “Delete” button for each file to remove them individually.

-The delete operation will delete file entry from file controller, not the file from file system.
+The delete operation will delete the file entry from the file controller, not the file from the file system.

 Replace File